 The awards showed us what real passion there is for great food in the County.
 Godminster was nominated for Best Organic Business but unfortunately, we lost out to Charles Dowding, who amongst many other things (visit his website here to see everything he does) produces year-round beautiful organic salad bags for local restaurants and shops, as well as writing some fantastic books on organic gardening.
 Charles is a neighbour of ours on the farm and he is a brilliant character – we are so happy that it went to someone so deserving.

 Richard was unable to attend so I presented the award that Godminster sponsored and judged, which was for ‘Best Local Pub’.
 We awarded it to a great ‘local’, The Griffin in Frome.
-The pub is run by a young couple who have really strived to create something different.
+A young couple who really strive to create something different run the pub.
 They brew all their own beers, there’s no lager on tap, and there are some really quirky attributes that make it ‘one of a kind’ – read more about it here.
 The final award that I would like to mention is Best Meat Producer which went to Kimber’s Farm Shop, run by my parents!
-They produce the best pork, beef, welfare friendly rosé veal and lamb in the County and they simply can’t keep up with demand for their home-made chorizo and sausages – and it’s not just me being biased as this award proves.
+They produce the best pork, beef, welfare-friendly rosé veal and lamb in the County and they simply can’t keep up with the demand for their home-made chorizo and sausages – and it’s not just me being biased as this award proves.